 Alas, I think many heard and saw and believed that Brainiac were The One.
-The chemistry and ingenuity the four members possessed (Timmy, Juan Monasterio, John Schmersal, and Tyler Trent) seemed otherworldly.
+The chemistry and ingenuity Timmy, Juan Monasterio, John Schmersal, and Tyler Trent possessed seemed otherworldly.
 It was truly something special.
 Though it comes nowhere close to displaying the band’s magnitude, you can get an impression below:

-After working with Kim Deal of The Breeders/Pixies, playing Lollapalooza, touring with Beck, and releasing albums on Touch & Go and Grass, the band was posed to sign a substantial recording agreement with Interscope Records.
+After working with Kim Deal of The Breeders and The Pixies, playing Lollapalooza, touring with Beck, and releasing albums on Touch & Go and Grass, the band was poised to sign a substantial recording agreement with Interscope Records.
 Pre-production for their fourth album was in motion when Timmy Taylor passed away in a car accident on May 23, 1997.
 A memorial show featuring The Breeders, Guided By Voices, Swearing at Motorists, Mink, and Lazy was held in Dayton shortly after.

 Taylor’s effect is still very much alive today.
 Everyone from The Wrens to The Mars Volta to Nine Inch Nails have cited 3RA1N1AC as an influence.
 He was a phenomenal artist that had a beautiful and unparalleled impact on so many.
 Let us celebrate the life of Timmy Taylor.